 2) Content is easier to comprehend.

-Many reports are incredibly data-heavy, and it can be exhausting to slog through.
+Many marketing reports are incredibly data-heavy, and it can be exhausting to slog through.
 Data visualization is powerful because it makes all that data easier to interpret by helping your audience “see” what the numbers are saying.

 Through preattentive processing, the brain picks up on visual cues and helps you instantly derive meaning from the visual.
 Report design that includes charts, graphs, or other visual elements makes this easier for the brain.
 This is why visual communication is so useful to depict not only data but things like process or hierarchy.